david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 ## <a name="dldt-installation-directory-structure"></a> Installation Directory Structure

-By default, the installation directory is`/opt/intel/openvino`, though the location is up to the user.
+By default, the installation directory is`/opt/intel/openvino`, though the location is  the configurable by the user.

 | Directory&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description                                                                           |